Baldwin M. Way, Ph.D., Lab Director

 You can learn more about Ian at: iandroberts.com

-Geoff Durso completed a BS in marketing and a BS in psychology at Indiana University.
-He received his MA in social psychology at Ohio State in 2013 and is currently a Post-Doctoral Fellow at Vanderbilt University.
+Geoff received his Ph.D. in social psychology from Ohio State in 2018.
+After doing a post-doctoral fellowship Vanderbilt University, he became an assistant professor of marketing in the Driehaus College of Business at DePaul University in Chicago.
 His broader research interests focus on the psychological process of evaluation.
 He and his colleagues examine evaluative processes in three related areas: (1) How people perceive--and behave accordingly to--conflicting negative and positive information (ambivalence), (2) how people respond to subsequent confirmations or violations of their evaluative expectations, and (3) how, when, and why people exhibit differential sensitivity within both positive and negative contexts.

 You can learn more about Geoff at: geoffdurso.com